 All deaths prior to the data cutoff date, regardless of the cause of death, will be included.
-All subjects who are lost to follow-up prior to the data cutoff date will be censored at the last known alive date as recorded on the survival follow-up eCRF page.
-Subjects who are not lost-to-follow-up and are still active on the study, whether on treatment or in follow-up, as of the data cutoff date, will be censored at the cutoff date.
-Subjects who have discontinued participation in the study will be censored at the study discontinuation date.
+All subjects who are lost to follow-up prior to the end of the study, who are still receiving treatment as of the data cutoff date, or who are withdrawn from the study will be censored at the time of last contact, defined as the date of the latest record in the database for that subject or, if the record indicates the subject is dead, the last known alive date.